You must be signed in to read the rest of this article.

 Post diameter and texture are other important concerns.
 Achieving less than one-third of the diameter of the root is ideal, and at least a millimeter of dentin should be achieved circumferentially.
 Without that, the clinician would be looking for a fracture.
 One millimeter is the minimum, with one-and-a-half millimeters being ideal.
 With regard to texture, serrated and roughened posts provide greater retention because they provide more surface area.
 Similarly, the clinician can sandblast.
 Additionally, the cement that is used is important.
 Luting agents are not all equal.
 Resin and glass-ionomer cements are generally superior to others.9 Custom cast post and core is more prudent for use in large canals or very oval canals in some maxillary anterior teeth, such as No. 8, No. 9, and No. 10.

-Prefabricated posts are better for circular canals and are less expensive, but there are definitely times where a clinician would want to do the cast and core, especially if they do not have a lot of tooth structure; it will be significantly better for the retention of the tooth.10 The canal diameter dictates the size of the post, not the root diameter.
+Prefabricated posts are better for circular canals and are less expensive, but there are definitely times when clinicians would want to do the cast and core, especially if they do not have a lot of tooth structure; it will be significantly better for the retention of the tooth.10 The canal diameter dictates the size of the post, not the root diameter.
 Sometimes with big oval canals, the post and core can spin around, especially on a cast post and core.
 Adding a keyway in the bulkiest part of the remaining tooth structure will help to resist rotational forces.

 As to which material to use, the literature indicates fiber is better because it has greater flexibility and is less likely to allow for vertical fractures.2,3 It also has better esthetics, which is significant for both anterior and posterior teeth.
 The problem with fiber posts is that they can snap off and pull out.
 When they snap off, they are difficult to remove.
 A tapered diamond bur or ultrasonic can be used, but it must be done very carefully.
 Depending on the circumstances, metal can also be difficult, but metal is often serrated or threaded and can be unwound with an ultrasonic.
 However, fiber is significantly more flexible because it has a better modulus of elasticity, which should be as close to the dentin's elasticity as possible.
 On the radiograph, it can be difficult to see.
 Figure 17 shows a case with a good fiber post on the lateral that could be longer.
 The central should definitely be longer than it is.
 Because the clinician thought the posts and crowns were well done with good seals, when the patient had pain and apical radiolucencies, they were treated with apicoectomies.
 This was easier and less invasive than dismantling the previous structure.